Using SweetPotato for Baby Finger Food

 Adding sweet potato to baked goods is another common way, and these also tend to work as some of the easiest toddler snacks.

-You can add some herbs (be careful on the salt), and serve with a dipping sauce, like full fat greek yogurt, peanut butter, butter, mashed avocado, hummus or oil, or this sweet potato spinach baby food recipe.
+You can add some herbs (be careful on the salt), and serve with a dipping sauce, like full fat greek yogurt, peanut butter, butter, mashed avocado, hummus or oil.

-It’s a great creamy way to get more nutrients and fat in for baby.
+We commonly use this sweetpotato spinach baby food recipe as a dip!
+It’s a great creamy way to get more nutrients and fat in for babies.

 This method cooks the sweet potatoes a little quicker, and may work better for frozen sweet potato options.